safe-global/safe-docs/pages/safe-core-sdk/onramp-kit/guides/monerium.md

 - `network`: The Monerium selected network.
 The value is automatically calculated using the `safeSdk` instance.
 - `redirect_uri`: The `redirectUrl` you sent in the `open` method.
 Once authenticated Monerium dashboard will redirect to that url.

-⚠️ It is important to be aware of what is happening during this initial interaction.
+⚠️ It's important to be aware of what's happening during this initial interaction.
 A `signMessage` transaction accepting the [required Monerium message](https://monerium.dev/api-docs#operation/auth) will be proposed to your Safe the first time you try to link your Safe address.
 To confirm and execute it, you must also add the remaining signatures in the Safe UI and execute the transaction.

 Once you are in the Monerium web page, you should login or create a new account if you don't have one already.